PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-on-linux.rst

 -------------

-The current default PredictionIO setup assumes that you have the following environment:
+The default PredictionIO setup assumes that you have the following environment:

 * At least 512MB of free memory for building the source
 * A recent version of Linux (other OS's have not been tested yet)
 * JDK 7.0+ (may work with JDK 6 but untested at the moment)

-To run PredictionIO, the following software are required:
+To run PredictionIO, the following software are also required:

 * Apache Hadoop 1.0+ (or any compatible distribution that supports the "hadoop jar" command)
 * MongoDB 2.0+ (http://www.mongodb.org/)